 Elizabeta joined Watsi on November 25th, 2014.
-Five months ago, Elizabeta became the 5246th member to automatically support a new Watsi patient every month.
-Since then, 309 more people have become monthly donors!
+Eight months ago, Elizabeta became the 5246th member to automatically support a new Watsi patient every month.
+Since then, 464 more people have become monthly donors!
 Elizabeta's most recent donation traveled 4,700 miles to support Ko Myo, a man from Burma, to fund kidney stone treatment.

 Magdaline is a farmer from Kenya and a talkative mother of seven.
 Magadline hails from Kisoko Village, a stony and hilly area in Elgeyo marakwet with low socioeconomic status and the main occupation for the people living around the village is raising goats and planting millet.
 Magdaline’s husband is deaf and hasn’t found a job.
 He spends his days helping his wife in the farm or help take care of goats they have at home.
 On 6th December, Magdaline had just left her house to attend a ceremony when she slightly fell on a hard surface sustaining injury on the left femur.
 She is not able to work since she can not walk and this is affecting the family because she is the main breadwinner.
 Fortunately, surgeons at our medical partner can help.
 On December 11th, Magdaline will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help her walk again.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $968 to fund this procedure.
 Magdaline says, “I want to receive treatment, get healed, and continue supporting my family.”